1190452/LAPR2/docs/UC10/UC10_sendEmailsAboutFreelancersPerformance.md

 #### Postconditions

-the emails with the performance of the freelancers are sent to the respective
+The emails with the performance of the freelancers are sent to the respective

 #### Main success scenario (or basic flow)

-1. The timer starts sending emails to freelancers about your performances on the last day of the year in question.
+1. The last day of the year is reached .
 2. The system checks if the process is taking place on the last day of the year, identify the freelancers who have a task delay greater than 3 hours and their percentage of task delay higher than the percentage of overall delays.
 Then sends emails to them.